-Note that this estimate pools the null distributions from all $j,k$ pairs.
-This kind of pooled null is commonly used, for example in the SAM procedure \cite{TTC01} and the aforementioned interaction test of \citeasnoun{ST2012}.
+Note that this estimate of FDR pools the null distributions from all $jk$ pairs.
+This kind of pooled null distribution is commonly used, for example, in the SAM procedure [\citet{TTC01}] and in the aforementioned interaction test of \citet{ST2012}.
 Its accuracy is quite high in simulation studies, although we know of no rigorous results on its asymptotic properties.